dustinlennon/ghost-publish/README.md

 ghost-publish
 ====

-`ghost_publish` is a python package that provides scripts and nbconvert support to the Ghost blog.
+`ghost_publish` is a python package that provides scripts and nbconvert support to my [ghost blog](https://dlennon.org).
 These tools facilitate access to the admin API, specifically when publishing posts.

 setup